 Image obtained from: “Panem Maps.”
 Panem Propaganda, Ministry of Propaganda , 2015, www.panempropaganda.com/panem-maps/.

 It is of the utmost importance that you are aware of the location of the individual districts as well as the Capitol.
 When planning anything from development projects to military attacks it is necessary for you to be aware of the region you will be focusing on in order to understand the impact both there and in surrounding areas.
 Understanding this map will also give you insight into the movements of rebel factions should they arise and will be instrumental in helping you counteract or prevent their attacks.
-This map could be the difference between a well time attack or a well placed development program, ignoring it could threaten the very foundation of your newly created government.
+This map could be the difference between a well timed attack or a well placed development program, ignoring it could threaten the very foundation of your newly created government.

 History of Panem